 The NCD Synergies project combines public sector accompaniment with clinical innovation to develop meaningful ways to prioritize the world’s poorest patients living with NCDs and injuries.
 We are an action-oriented collaborative that aims to use policy and research to close the gaps in health care faced by the very poor.

-- Promote knowledge sharing across countries regarding clinical innovations for NCDs and injuries, including community-based interventions and training.
+- Promote knowledge sharing across countries regarding clinical innovations for NCDs and injuries, including integrated service delivery, clinical mentorship, and training.

-- Encourage the global NCD movement to adopt a focus on reaching those living in extreme poverty.
+- Encourage the global NCD movement to adopt a focus more inclusive of those living in extreme poverty.

 - Working together is how change is possible.
-NCD Synergies connects the resources and tools available with leaders doing this work today, building a stronger community ready to bring care to the world’s poorest.
+NCD Synergies amplifies the voices of people living with NCDs and injuries in settings of extreme poverty and connects the resources and tools available with leaders doing this work today, building a stronger community ready to bring care to the world’s poorest.

 The NCD Synergies project is hosted by Partners In Health, which is part of the Global Health Delivery Partnership and includes Harvard Medical School’s Program in Global NCDs and Social Change, and Brigham and Women’s Hospital’s Division of Global Health Equity.
-It has country collaborations in Rwanda, Kenya and Liberia, and will participate in cross-site work on NCDs with PIH.
+We directly support country-level NCD programs within PIH as well as collaborate with national stakeholders across various countries.